patchshorts/cgodwin.io/src/posts/designing-planning-for-business-requirements.md

 :::

 ## Compliance and Regulations
 Many businesses are under regulatory constraints.
-For example, "Your Mother Is Now A Gamer, Inc" receives payment via credit cards.
+For example, "LCSoft, Inc" receives payment via credit cards.
 So they must be PCI compliant and financial services laws apply their receiving payment.

 * Health Insurance Portability and Accountability Act (HIPAA) is United States legislation that provides data privacy and security regulations for safeguarding medical information.
 * General Data Protection Regulation (GDPR) a set of regulations that member states of the European Union must implement in order to protect the privacy of digital data.